JimDesu/basis-lang/spec.md

 - **LHS is a literal-typed slot.** A slot of the matching literal type holds the literal value directly, with no conversion. `# Decimal d <- 3.14` introduces a `Decimal`-typed slot holding the literal; `# String s <- "hello"` introduces a `String`-typed slot; `# Aggregate a <- ${...}` and `# Sequence s <- $[...]` are the parameterized-literal cases (&sect;7.9) for aggregate and sequence literals respectively.
 - **LHS is a non-literal typed slot, with `.implicit` conversion in scope.** An `.implicit` constructor (&sect;7.8) whose source-parameter type matches the literal's source type and whose CREATE output matches the slot's type bridges the literal into the LHS type.
 The typechecker inserts the call: writing `# Float32 x <- 3.14` reads to the typechecker as `# Float32 x <- (Float32: 3.14)` if a matching `.implicit Float32 'r: Decimal d` constructor is in scope.

-The six literal types are a category of types distinct from buffer-backed types (records, plain domains, unions, buffer primitives, typed buffers) and from non-buffer types (pointers, command-typed values, fexpr-typed values, objects, variants).
+The six literal types are a category of types distinct from buffer-backed types (records, plain domains, unions, buffer primitives, typed buffers) and from non-buffer types (pointers, command-typed values, objects, variants).
 Literals are neither buffer-backed nor non-buffer in the &sect;5 conceptification &mdash; they are *literal types*, a third category.
 Structurally, they are **raw data values** carrying neither behavioral information nor encoding assumptions: a `String` literal is a sequence of characters with no declared encoding, a `Decimal` literal is a numeric value with no declared precision or representation, and an `Aggregate` is a fielded grouping whose shape &mdash; the literal-kind tag at each position &mdash; is determined per-literal at the construction site rather than declared at the type level.
 Encoding and typed-representation choices are made at the constructor boundary, where a constructor consumes the literal and produces a value of the target type; constructors invoked via `.implicit` (&sect;7.8) elide this step at the bare-literal surface, but the conversion is the same constructor in either case.

 **Literals do not participate in the general typesystem.** The "type information" tracked for literal values is the literal-kind tag (`String`, `Integer`, `Decimal`, `Hex`, `Aggregate`, `Sequence`) &mdash; nothing more.
 Literal types **cannot be members of any concept** (no behavior to dispatch on), **cannot appear as candidates of unions or variants** (no consistent representation for a discriminated container), and **cannot be the subject of polymorphic or generic type machinery**; they are passive data with a kind tag, useful for the construction surface and for anything-derivable-from-the-kind-tag, and not for anything else.
 The variant-typed-field explicit-`_` rule of &sect;7.16 **does not extend to `Aggregate`-typed slots** (the rule governs structured LHS types whose schemas pre-declare which fields are variant-typed; an `Aggregate`'s shape is determined per-literal at the construction site, so no pre-declared variant field exists for the rule to govern).